 Every candidate pursuing MDS degree course is required to carry out work on a selected research project under the guidance of a recognized postgraduate teacher.
-The results of such a work shall be submitted in the form of a dissertation.
+The results ofsuch a work shall be submitted in the form of a dissertation.
 The dissertation is aimed to train a postgraduate student in research methods and techniques.
 It includes identification of a problem, formulation of a hypothesis, search and review of literature, getting acquainted with recent advances, designing of a research study, collection of data, critical analysis, and comparison of results and drawing conclusions.
 Every candidate shall submit to the University in the prescribed format a synopsis containing particulars of proposed dissertation work after obtaining ethical clearance from the Institutional Ethical Committee within six months from the date of commencement of the course or before the dates notified by the University.
 The synopsis shall be sent only through the Principal of the institution.
 Such synopsis will be reviewed and the dissertation topic will be registered by the university.
-No change in the dissertation topic or guide/coguide shall be made without prior approval of the University.
-The dissertation should not be just a repetition of a previously undertaken study but it should try to explore some new aspects.
+No change in the dissertation should not be just a repetition of a previously undertaken study but it should try to explore some new aspects.
 The dissertation should be written under the following headings: